Hak Ja Han: Increasing influence

 In 1992, Moon increased Han's position of authority within the Unification Church and announced "True Mother was elevated to True Father's level horizontally."
-Hak Ja Han has been Moon's successor, designated as leader of the Unification Church since 1993.
+Han has been Moon's successor and designated as leader of the Unification Church since 1993.
 Massimo Introvigne of the Center for Studies on New Religions writes in The Unification Church (2000):

 The issue of succession is now of fundamental importance.
 The Reverend Moon will be eighty years old (by Korean age calculations, he turned eighty in 1999) in 2000.
 Mrs. Moon is fifty-seven years old.
 Since 1992 she has taken a more visible role, particularly in three world speaking tours in 1992, 1993, and 1999.
 Mrs. Moon has also spoken on Capitol Hill, at the United Nations, and in other parliaments around the world.
 Her relative youth and the respect with which she is held by the membership may be a point of stability for the Unification movement.

 George D. Chryssides predicted, in his book Exploring New Religions (2001), that Han would lead the Unification Church and preside over Blessing ceremonies after Moon's death, since she would then be "the remaining True Parent."

 In 2003, over 8,000 Unification Church members attended a ceremony in South Korea in which Han and Moon were remarried.
 This was said to be the fulfillment of the Marriage Supper of the Lamb written about in the Apocalypse of John.
 In 2010 National Public Radio reported that Unification Church services in the United States invoked the name of Han along with Moon in their opening greetings to congregants.
 In that same year, Forbes reported that Han was living in South Korea with her husband while their children took more responsibility for the day-to-day leadership of the Unification Church and its affiliated organizations.

 After Sun Myung Moon's death in 2012, Han became the leader of the Family Federation for World Peace and Unification.